The Périgord Experience

-- Visits to several of the “thousand and one” castles in this area, including the Chateau de Beynac and the Chateau de Losse.
+- Visits to several of the “thousand and one” castles in this area, including the Chateau de Beynac, Hautefort, and the Chateau de Losse.
 We’ll also visit Chateau des Milandes, the former home of American dancer/singer/actress Josephine Baker.

-- Visits to several of the famous prehistoric sites, including Lascaux II.
-This day will be led by a professional archaeologist and historian.
+- Visits to several of the famous prehistoric sites, including Lascaux II and Castel-Merle.
+We’ll also visit the unique troglodyte village of La Madeleine.

-- Visits to beautiful (and very different) gardens at Eyrignac and Marquayssac.
+- Visits to beautiful (and very different) gardens at Eyrignac and the Jardin d’Imaginaire.

 - A morning on the Dordogne River.
 You’ll have the option to travel by a motorized “gabarre” (a large flat bottomed boat) or to paddle your own canoe down the river.